mert-akkor/UI-Specification-Document/Sample Document.md

 - "Save User" button
   - To submit the data of the form in the content section
   - Aligned to right of the screen with padding
-  - Button is Disabled with a lighter blue color until all the required fields of the form are filled
+  - Button is Disabled with a lighter blue color until the required fields of the form are filled
-  - Once enabled, clicking it submits the form to add the new user entry, and redirects to the User List page
+  - Once enabled, the button can be clicked to submit the form, creating the new user entry, and redirecting to the User List page